 In Visceral Hemangiosarcoma (spleen) the tumor tends to rupture faster, regardless of the size, and bleeding occurs in the abdomen which can lead to extreme fatigue or anemia.
 If the bleeding is severe, then the dog may collapse.
 Gums in the dog’s mouth may appear white or just pale.
 It is important to note that in the majority of dogs the diagnosis is made when the tumor has already ruptured and has likely spread to other organs.

 Hemangiosarcoma located in the heart can be noticed by observing the breathing patterns of the dog.
-In most cases you will notice that the dog has difficulty breathing, and in severe instances the dog may collapse.
+In most cases, you will notice that the dog has difficulty breathing, and in severe instances, the dog may collapse.
 Fluid may also build up in the abdomen as a result of blood filling up the pericardium after the rupture, and the dog will exhibit problems when it comes to exercising.

-During diagnosis the vet will begin with observations such as checking mucus for signs of anemia, feeling the abdomen for any instances of abdominal swelling, drawing blood to see if there is clotting and aspirating fluid from the abdomen to check if blood is present.
-After the first observation, the vet will move further and check blood count, urinalysis, chemistry panel, and radiograph the organs that maybe affected.
+During diagnosis, the vet will begin with observations such as checking mucus for signs of anemia, feeling the abdomen for any instances of abdominal swelling, drawing blood to see if there is clotting and aspirating fluid from the abdomen to check if blood is present.
+After the first observation, the vet will move further and check blood count, urinalysis, chemistry panel, and radiograph the organs that may be affected.
 For a definitive diagnosis to be accomplished there has to be a biopsy or removal of the tumor, although this might be difficult depending on the location of the tumor and death may occur in the process.

-Treatment of the cancer can be achieved through surgical removal of the tumor.
+Treatment of cancer can be achieved through surgical removal of the tumor.
 In other instances, it can be difficult to treat it, especially when the tumor occurs in the internal organs.
 If the entire tumor is not removed, the vet will have to continue performing chromatography on the dog until the dog recovers.
 In addition, it is important to note that for dermal hemangiosarcoma, radiation can be used as a means of treatment.

-In cases where the cancer affects the heart or spleen a more aggressive treatment will be required, although you can never be guaranteed whether it will help or not.
+In cases where cancer affects the heart or spleen a more aggressive treatment will be required, although you can never be guaranteed whether it will help or not.
 You might get lucky if the tumor is diagnosed when it is still developing.
-In cases where it affects the heart a pericardial tap may be necessary to remove the built-up fluid around the pericardial sac.
+In cases where it affects the heart, a pericardial tap may be necessary to remove the built-up fluid around the pericardial sac.

 Since tumors that develop because of this cancer are malignant surgery alone may not help.
-For proper treatment your vet needs to combine surgery and chromatography.
+For proper treatment, your vet needs to combine surgery and chromatography.
 Some of the common drugs offered during the treatment include Cyclophosphamide, Doxorubicin, Vincristine, and Cytoxan.
 Chromatography and surgery can also be combined with radiation treatment.
 If there is a successful treatment, then the dog might even live longer.

-Complicated cases occur when the cancer attacks the internal organs of the dog.
-If a cancerous spleen is surgically removed before it ruptures, the dog may survive up to 19 to 83 days, but in severe cases where the diagnosis is made after the rupture the dog will have a shorter and unpredictable lifespan.
+Complicated cases occur when cancer attacks the internal organs of the dog.
+If a cancerous spleen is surgically removed before it ruptures, the dog may survive up to 19 to 83 days, but in severe cases where the diagnosis is made after the rupture, the dog will have a shorter and unpredictable lifespan.

 Cancer can cause sudden death due to a blood disorder that uses up all the clotting elements inside the vessels.
-Disseminated Intravascular Coagulation (DCI), the blood disorder, leads to inappropriate clotting causing platelet deficiency, and consequently speeding up the death of the dog.
+Disseminated Intravascular Coagulation (DCI), the blood disorder, leads to inappropriate clotting causing platelet deficiency and consequently speeding up the death of the dog.

 It may be difficult to tell whether your dog is suffering from Hemangiosarcoma.
 You should not, however, assume that the above symptoms only imply that your dog has hemangiosarcoma.
 You should ensure that your vet carries out an extensive examination so that you can be certain you start the appropriate treatment process.
 In addition, it is important to visit the vet for a regular checkup and to strictly follow the prescriptions given.